 Additional information on our Executing Brokers and/or their policies and procedures related to best execution are available upon request.

 Foreign Organized Regulated Markets

-Certain securities are “inter-listed”, which means they are listed on both an exchange in Canada and a foreign jurisdiction (usually the United States).
-In certain cases, when handling a client order in an inter-listed security, WSII may decide that all or part of the order could be transacted outside of Canada.
+Certain stocks and ETFs are “inter-listed”, which means they are listed on an exchange in both Canada and a foreign jurisdiction (usually the United States).
+In certain cases, when handling a client order in an inter-listed stock or ETF, WSII’s Executing Broker may decide that all or part of the order could be transacted outside of Canada.
 In such cases, WSII’s Executing Brokers are required to consider the available liquidity domestically and in the foreign market, any pricing or foreign exchange considerations in the foreign market as well as any clearing or settlement issues before deciding to transact outside of Canada.
 Any resulting trade would be executed through the Executing Broker on a Foreign Organized Regulated Market.
 This ensures that trades conducted outside of Canada are conducted on a market that provides substantially the same standards as found in Canada for both regulatory monitoring and public data dissemination.